This fun DIY Nerf Gun Target is an easy homemade kids game for indoors or outdoors use!

 I used Danish Oil to seal and prime my wood frame.
 Then painted the front and dry brushed the sides with Magnolia Homes by Kilz color Demo Day.

 Hello, DIY friends!
 You can download the DIY Nerf Gun Target Printable Art I made here.
 This printable art is currently free to email subscribers and for personal use only.
 It cannot be shared or sold without my permission.
 Please let me know if you have any questions and enjoy your build! 🙂

-Click on the link below to download the Printable DIY Nerf Gun Target Art.
+Click on the link below to download the Printable DIY Nerf Gun Target Art from my Gumroad Shop.

 Steps to Do This DIY At Home

 Please Note: You can see me do the steps for this DIY Nerf Gun Target build in the video above.

 To make this from 1/2″ foam board, you’ll have to cut the pieces with an exacto knife (or similar) and glue them together.
 This article on the 6 Top Glues for Foam Board should help.

 Cut your 1x3 lumber pieces for the frame.
 My frame is 24″ x 32″.
 So, I used 2 – 32″ long boards and 2 – 22 1/2″ long boards.

 Use wood glue and a brad nailer to assemble the frame.
 Or, you can use corner brackets and screws, if you don’t have a brad nailer.